dialectician4/FullStackOpen/part3/phonebook-backend/maskfile.md

 ## dockerall
 > Run docker pipeline

-Maskfile should have its ENV defaults configured such that running `mask docker-all` executes your generic docker workflow without any further inputs.
+Maskfile should have its ENV defaults configured such that running `mask dockerall` executes your generic docker workflow without any further inputs.

 **OPTIONS**
 * build